 |For this post of How I Fail I’m interviewing Michael Ekstrand, a computer scientist studying human computer interaction and recommender systems.
 You can find more about him on his website or follow him on Twitter.|

 1. Thanks for joining the How I Fail series!
-Please introduce yourself.
-What are you doing now, what did you before to get here?
+Please introduce yourself

 I’m Michael, an assistant professor of computer science at Boise State University in Idaho (northwest USA).
 My training is in human-computer interaction, and I do most of my work on recommender systems with broad interest in algorithmic assistance or mediation for information access (information retrieval, a lot of machine learning and data mining, etc.).
 One way I think of my work is that I smash people and intelligent information systems into each other and see what happens.
 I get to do this work with a lot of great people, particularly my colleague Sole Pera and our students in the People and Information Research Team, and my collaborators at Minnesota, Eindhoven, and elsewhere.
 I also maintain the LensKit recommender systems toolkit.